DeiInvictus/deiinvictus.github.io/_posts/2024-02-01-predestination-and-election.markdown

 2\.
 Chuck Smith (BS, Life Pacific College).
 </small>

-### 3.2 <a name="asymmetrical-compatibilism" href="#Contents">Asymmetrical Compatibilism</a>
+### 3.2 <a name="asymmetrical-compatibilism" href="#Contents">Single Unconditional Election & Free Will</a>

-Reformed variants of Compatibilism assert a definitive emphasis on foreordination rather than foreknowledge.
+Reformed variants of asymmetrical Compatibilism assert a definitive emphasis on foreordination rather than foreknowledge.
 They maintain that we possess free will, but rather than associating it with a prescient foreknowledge, they align it with unconditional single election.
 While supralapsarian high-Calvinists advocate for a symmetrical double foreordination and Arminians support a symmetrical double prescient foreknowledge, this perspective asserts that foreordination applies solely to election, with foreknowledge pertaining to reprobation.
 The distinction between this asymmetry and that of infralapsarian orthodox Calvinists lies in the fact that this model contrasts God's sovereignty with free will, rather than with freedom of inclination.
 In layman's terms, there's election and free will.

 <!-- Whereas supralapsarian high-Calvinists believe in a symmetrical double foreordination, and the Arminians believe in a symmetrical double prescient foreknowledge, this view posits foreordination only in election and foreknowledge in reprobation.
 The difference between this asymmetry and that of the infralapsarian orthodox Calvinists is that this form of asymmetry is between God's sovereignty and free will instead of God's sovereignty and freedom of inclination. -->